rajakolluru/cheniledocs.github.io/pages/codex-docs/020-chenile-architecture-release.md

 Defaulting rule:

 - if `serviceModule` is declared, that named key is used
-- `versionProperty` remains available as a deprecated compatibility alias
 - if it is omitted, the runtime defaults it from the service id

 Architectural impact: